Share this post

 Produce 101: Mushrooms

-Mushrooms are one of the most versatile and most important ingredients you can have in your kitchen larder at any time.
+Mushrooms are one of the most versatile ingredients you can have in your kitchen larder at any time.

 Mushrooms give your dish that umami characteristic everybody’s looking for.
 You may ask what is umami?
 Well, it’s the fifth flavor.
 It’s a meaty flavor, a rich savory quality–but without the meat, and in plant-based cuisine, that’s a good thing to have.